U-M Financial Services Information Security Plan

 - The Chief Information Security Officer and IA lead and coordinate the university-wide IT security program and assist units in their security implementation.

-- The GLBA Committee, chaired by the Student Business Operations Director, evaluates specific GLBA-required standards to ensure they are incorporated into the overall plan.
+- The GLBA Committee, chaired by the Student Business Services Director, evaluates specific GLBA-required standards to ensure they are incorporated into the overall plan.

 Who to Contact with Questions

 Individuals who have questions regarding the security of customer information or non-public financial information that is handled or maintained by or on behalf of the University of Michigan or its affiliates should contact:

 Student Business Services Director

 Financial Operations, Student Business Operations

 Director, Financial Aid

 5100 THSL, 1135 Catherine St.

 Assistant Division Controller of Financial Services & Budget